 The Executive Director must demonstrate the following knowledge, skills, and expertise.

-- Ability to control and manage programs with $4.7 million in annual revenue
+- Ability to control and manage programs with approximately $5 million in annual revenue.

 Resource Development Experience

-- Experience in identifying grant opportunities that align with organizational capabilities and strategic direction
+- Experience in identifying grant and contract opportunities that align with organizational capabilities and strategic direction.

-- Experience in the management of grants from the Department of Justice and foundations whose funding priorities are focused on the administration of justice
+- Experience in the management of grants and cooperative agreements from the U.S. Department of Justice and foundations whose funding priorities are focused on the administration of justice.

 Education and Experience